autotelik/datashift_journey/README.md

 [![Build Status](https://travis-ci.org/autotelik/datashift_journey.svg?branch=master)](https://travis-ci.org/autotelik/datashift_journey)

-Define a Forms based journey through your site, such as a questionnaire, checkout, survey, registration process etc using a state machine based DSL.
+Quickly and easily build questionnaires, application forms, checkouts, surveys, registration processes etc.

-Provides a generic Controller, Views and data collection model (for storing form data), and manages navigation for you.
+Using a simple state machine based DSL, quickly define a multi page journey through your site.

-If you prefer, you can easily provide your own ActiveRecord  data collection model, and still use the same state machine based DSL.
+The DSL provides high level syntactic sugar to program the steps or pages through your site, including complex branching depending on collected values.

-This DSL provides high level syntactic sugar to program the steps or pages through your site.
+That is the paths through the site can split and reconnect later to common sequences, multiple times.

-Generators are provided that can generate skeleton views and backing Reform forms for each step.
+Generate and use associated backing Reform forms to validate and store data, collected from your visitors.

-Forward and back navigation, through the different paths, is automatically generated, via state machine transitions.
+Different storage models are provided out of the box or use your own models.

-The routes through the site can split multiple times, down different branches, based on values collected, and can reconnect later to common sequences.
+Generate the associated views, DSJ will use the journey plan to create navigation buttons like Back and Next for you.

 The main underlying gems we use include :